timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 **Level 4 - Hardware Check:**
 1. Power down the TS 2068
-2. Remove and reseat the TS Pico
+2. Remove and reseat the TS Pico in the expansion bus
 3. Check all physical connections
 4. Power up and test